Natural Labour Induction

-As your due date approaches, there are several natural therapies that prepare your body for birth.
-Labour induction acupuncture can help with softening of the cervix, encourage proper positioning of the fetus, and improve pain management during labour.1 A recent study found that women who received acupuncture near their due date were more likely to labor spontaneously (70% vs. 50%), and less likely to require a cesarean section (39% vs. 17%).2 Treatment success rates varies between individuals, depending on due date, number of previous births and pre-existing conditions.
+As your due date approaches, or perhaps you’ve passed it, most expectant moms are ready to give birth.
+You feel swollen, uncomfortable, tired and just want the baby to come.
+At the same time, you wish to avoid induction and go into labour naturally.
+If this sounds like you, did you know that there are several natural ways to help promote labour?
+Labour induction acupuncture can help with the softening of the cervix, encourage proper positioning of the fetus, and improve pain management during labour.1 A recent study found that women who received acupuncture near their due date were more likely to labour spontaneously (70% vs. 50%), and less likely to require a cesarean section (39% vs. 17%).2 Treatment success rates vary between individuals, depending on the due date, number of previous births and pre-existing conditions.

 1. Jones L. Pain management for women in labour: an overview of systematic reviews.
 Journal of Evidence‐Based Medicine.
 2012 May 1;5(2):101-2.

 2. Harper TC, Coeytaux RR, Chen W, Campbell K, Kaufman JS, Moise Jr KJ, Thorp Jr JM.
 A randomized controlled trial of acupuncture for initiation of labor in nulliparous women.
 The journal of maternal-fetal & neonatal medicine.
 2006 Jan 1;19(8):465-70.

 3. Neri I, Airola G, Contu G, Allais G, Facchinetti F, Benedetto C. Acupuncture plus moxibustion to resolve breech presentation: a randomized controlled study.
 The Journal of Maternal-Fetal & Neonatal Medicine.
 2004 Apr 1;15(4):247-52.